ACADEMIC DIFFICULTY

 • Term GPA falls below 2.0 while on Academic Notice

-Dismissal/Readmission
+Temporary Academic Dismissal/Readmission

-If a student is unable to regain or maintain good academic standing, they may be temporarily dismissed from the university.
-A dismissal does not mean that a student cannot earn a UCLA degree; it only signifies that there may need to be a pause while the issues causing poor performance are addressed in order to regain academic stability.
+If a student is unable to regain or maintain good academic standing, they may be temporarily academically dismissed from the university.
+A temporary academic dismissal does not mean that a student cannot earn a UCLA degree; it only signifies that there may need to be a pause while the issues causing poor performance are addressed in order to regain academic stability.

-Please note that if you are academically dismissed, you may be required to repay some or all of the financial aid you received.
+Please note that if you are temporarily academically dismissed, you may be required to repay some or all of the financial aid you received.
 Please consult with Financial Aid and Scholarships if you have any questions.